LKedward/focal-docs/docs/quickstart.md

 ```

 !!! note
-    Focal transfer operations are only supported if the host array and device array are of compatible type and dimension .
+    Focal transfer operations are only supported if the host array and device array are of compatible type and dimension.
+    If the host array and device array are not of compatible type, then a compile-time error will occur.
+    If the host array and device array are not of the same dimension, then a run-time error will occur.

 In a similar way, data can be transferred from the device back to the host: